-Undergraduate clear and conditional admission requirements
+Undergraduate direct and conditional admission requirements

 Strong English language skills are important to academic success at CSU.
-To support student success, we require all students whose first language is not English to demonstrate a high level of English proficiency, regardless of their citizenship.
-(Applicants from Australia, Canada, Ireland, New Zealand, and the United Kingdom whose first language is English are exempt from this requirement.)
+To support student success, we require all students whose first language is not English to demonstrate a high level of English proficiency regardless of their citizenship.
+Applicants from Australia, Canada, Ireland, New Zealand, and the United Kingdom whose first language is English are exempt from this requirement.

-Graduate Requirements, see: Graduate English Proficiency Requirements (see “TOEFL/IELTS SCORES”)
+Graduate Requirements: Graduate English Proficiency Requirements

 English testing resources

 TOEFL scores must be submitted directly from the testing agency.
 Pearson and IELTS official score printouts should be sent to the Admissions office: 1062 Campus Delivery, Fort Collins, CO 80523-1062 or email: firstname.lastname@example.org.